 Rossella Friggione

-Discover how to have an authentic experience with Italian cooking classes for travelers in Italy, from daily classes to culinary vacations.
+Discover how to have an authentic experience with Italian cooking classes for travelers in Italy in 2026, from daily classes to culinary vacations.